-- The Government of Samoa declared a one month state of emergency on 15 November.
+- The Government of Samoa declared a state of emergency, which is in effect until the end of December 2019.

 - The Tonga Ministry of Health declared a measles outbreak on 22 October.